 This year is certainly a bit different due to the pandemic and the impact that it has had on home working and day to day life.
 Basically, if you can afford to; there is a little bit more justification for investing in a new laptop for the home office.
 Or the latest games console or tv for those days when you will be staying cooped up at home during the tiered restrictions that will be happening most likely after Christmas.

 How tech addicts get the most from Black Friday

 Here are some of the ways that you can make Black Friday really work for you and potentially also help you gain a little extra money to help ease the January post-Christmas pinch.

 Buy your big Christmas gifts now

 Put simply, waiting around for the better offer to potentially come along after Black Friday and nearer to Christmas may not be such a good idea – mainly due to stock.
 If a product is popular then it is most likely going to sell out once Black Friday weekend starts.
 I have learned this the hard way many times, especially when it comes to games consoles, mobile phones and TVs.
 Just look at the recent rush for the PS5.
 Get in there fast, save some money and enjoy your gains.

 Check your Drawers

 All self-respecting tech-head has ‘The tech drawer’.
 You know the one, full of old chargers, devices and phones that they haven’t used for years but somehow still keep hold off.
-Well, if your seeking to earn an extra few pounds and to declutter your home… Giffgaff are very happy to take in your old phones for recycling to allow them to have a second life with someone else as a refurbished phone.
+Well, if your seeking to earn an extra few pounds and to declutter your home… loads of places will take your old phones for recycling.
+This allows them to allow them to have a second life with someone else as a refurbished phone.
 Nice!
-Find out more about the campaign here.

 You can also look at gaining further discounts.
 Many sites offer exchanges for your old items, which means you can get a bit knocked off the cost of your new purchase.
 So again, it’s a great way to avoid adding to an e-waste pile.
 While saving some money towards the cost your new purchase.